KV 11

 Chamber K1

 See entire tombThis square chamber is only partly excavated, and the floor is covered with stone fragments.
-The walls show protective deities in shrines.
+The poorly preserved wall decoration shows protective deities or 'demons' in shrines, holding snakes and seated before offering tables.

 Porter and Moss designation: